openvinotoolkit/open_model_zoo/models/public/ssd-resnet34-1200-onnx/ssd-resnet34-1200-onnx.md

 ## Use Case and High-Level Description

 The `ssd-resnet-34-1200-onnx` model is a multiscale SSD based on ResNet-34 backbone network intended to perform object detection.
 The model has been trained from the Common Objects in Context (COCO) image dataset.
-This model is pretrained in PyTorch\* framework and converted to ONNX\* format.
+This model is pre-trained in PyTorch\* framework and converted to ONNX\* format.
 For additional information refer to [repository](https://github.com/mlcommons/inference/tree/master/vision/classification_and_detection).

 ## Specification